Make a plan for 2025

 Beneficiary designations

-Some of the assets you own—retirement accounts, life insurance policies, even some bank or investment accounts—do not pass according to the terms of your will or trust, .
+Some of the assets you own—retirement accounts, life insurance policies, even some bank or investment accounts—do not pass according to the terms of your will or trust.
 These assets pass to the people or charities you named on the beneficiary form for the account, regardless of what is in your will or trust.
-As part of your planning, it’s important to review and update your beneficiary designations to make sure the assets are going to the people or charities you want them to go to.
+As part of your planning, it’s important to review and update your beneficiary designations to make sure the assets are going to the people or charities of your choosing.

 Estate planning can seem like a daunting task, but it doesn’t have to be.
-You can find some resources to help you get started at z.umn.edu/a1ec
+Get started at z.umn.edu/a1ec.